-Applications for both Certificate courses must be submitted together with the name of two referrees – one personal and one professional.
+Applications for Certificate courses must be submitted with a current Resume and the name of two referees.
 Your application will then be processed and a place in the indicated course reserved.
 All applicants will be contacted and an entry interview arranged.
-On successful signing of the Study Contract a deposit is to be paid and an individual payment plan selected.

 Our training courses are by nature an intense experiential experience.
 In light of this our participants are required to demonstrate a level of resilience and self support.
 During the entry interview applicants are required to demonstrate the willingness to develop some fundamental capacities, as a pre-requisite for commencing the course.

 - a capacity for developing self-awareness and self-reflection